btcven/locha/documentation/en/chapter_xx.md

 Here we are going to try to send a message from node F to node G, this latest one is a direct neighbor to F, but we can see the flooding process was able to reach all nodes in the network, but all the new learned routes are not confirmed as a bidirectional ones yet.
-Table 6 are showing all nodes inside the network had stored a route to node F `2001::200:6:0:0`, this latest include node A that isn't a node F direct neighbor. steps to execute the test is as follow:
+Table 6 are showing all nodes inside the network has stored a route to node F `2001::200:6:0:0`, this latest include node A that isn't a direct neighbor to node F . steps to execute the test is as follow:
 - Run __UDP__ server from node G.
 - Run __UDP__ client and setting up the client information from node F.